Biophilia, multispecies recombinant audio-video project, 2017-18

 2022, May 7. performance, EPIC_Tom++, collaboration with Simon Overstall and Vancouver New Music with Adrian Avendaño, Giorgio Magnanensi, Martin Reisle, Anju Singh, and Stefan Smulovitz.
 Integrated Motion Studio, Emily Carr University

 2018, Jan 25. performance, “Time, Light + Sound Series”, Emily Carr University, Vancouver.
 Performed with musicians DB Boyko and the VOICE OVER mind Choir.

-2017, November 2-8.
-The Western Front, curated by DB Boyko, in association with International Society of Contemporary Music, World New Music Days, Vancouver.
+2017, November 2-8. commissioned by The Western Front, and exhibited as part of the International Society of Contemporary Music, 2017 World New Music Days, Vancouver.

 Andreyev, Julie.
 “Forest” (chapter).
 Lessons from a Multispecies Art Studio: Uncovering Ecological Understanding & Biophilia Through Creative Reciprocity.
 Intellect Books, 2021.

 Alexander Varty, “Julie Andreyev and Simon Lysander Overstall’s Biophilia.”
 Musicworks Magazine, Visions of Sound.
 Nov 9, 2017. https://www.musicworks.ca/visions-sound/julie-andreyev-and-simon-lysander-overstall’s-biophilia